-DePaul head coach Erin Chastain entered her seventh season leading the women's soccer program in 2013 after being named the program's third head coach on March 1, 2007.
+DePaul head coach Erin Chastain entered her eighth season leading the women's soccer program in 2014 after being named the program's third head coach on March 1, 2007.

-It was a history-making season for the Blue Demons.
-Along with the best winning percentage in school history, they also had the best winning percentage in a BIG EAST season and had their highest BIG EAST finish (third).
-They got off to the best start in program history (10-2-2) and beat Georgetown 1-0 in the BIG EAST Championship semifinals.
+It was an eye-opening season for the Blue Demons.
+Along with the second-best winning percentage in school history, they also had the second-best winning percentage in a BIG EAST season and had their second-highest BIG EAST finish (third).
+They got off to the second-best start in program history (10-2-2) and beat Georgetown 1-0 in the BIG EAST Championship semifinals.
 That advanced Chastain's team to its first BIG EAST title game, a 2-0 loss at Marquette which was DePaul's fourth game in nine days.

-The Blue Demons had a program-best, eight-game unbeaten streak at Wish Field and gave up the fewest goals in the BIG EAST during the regular season.
+The Blue Demons had an eight-game unbeaten streak at Wish Field and gave up the fewest goals in the BIG EAST during the regular season.
 BIG EAST Goalkeeper of the Year Alejandria Godinez led the nation in save percentage for two weeks during the regular season, and her nine shutouts tied a school record.
 Godinez set a school record with a 0.69 GAA in 2013.

 In 2012, Chastain guided the Blue Demons to their third BIG EAST Championship in the last four years, qualifying for the conference tournament on the last day of the season.
 They made the most of that opportunity by stunning Villanova 3-0 in the BIG EAST opener---the first BIG EAST playoff road win in program history.
 Elise Wyatt had two goals and Ashleigh Goddard two assists in the historic victory.
 In the quarterfinals, DePaul fell 1-0 on the road to BIG EAST regular-season champion Georgetown.
 DePaul finished 9-10-2 and recorded nine shutouts.
 Defender Kylie Nordness was chosen All-BIG EAST Third Team.